 - Lateral collateral ligament (or fibular collateral ligament) — located on the outside of the knee, connecting the thigh bone (femur) to the top of the calf bone (fibula)

-Symptoms of Multi-Ligament Knee Injuries
+What are the Symptoms of Multi-Ligament Knee Injuries?

 Pain and swelling are common symptoms in a knee dislocation.
 The knee may feel unstable or like it might “give way” and patients may not be able to put any weight on the knee.
 Walking will almost be impossible.
 Patients may describe a “popping” sound at the time of the injury.
 Signs of vascular insufficiency may be present in severe injuries that include blood vessel disruption.

-Diagnostic Testing for Multi-Ligament Knee Injuries
+How are Multi-Ligament Knee Injuries Diagnosed?

 In many cases when a multi-ligament knee injury occurs, patients may seek immediate care through the nearest ER; if a dislocation has occurred with this complex injury, the attending orthopedic doctor in the emergency room may perform a prompt reduction of the knee, placing gentle traction on the leg to put the knee back into place.
 Once Dr. Padalecki is able to examine the full extent of the injury, he will likely perform an MRI.
 The MRI will allow him to look at all of the structures in and around the knee and determine if multiple ligaments are affected.